 Oakland, CA (this is not a remote position)

 As soon as possible.

-Please send your resume, two references and a writing sample to Jessica Yurasek, Communications and Media Manager
+Please send your resume, links to your social media accounts (required: an active Twitter account), and a writing sample to Jessica Yurasek, Communications and Media Manager.